What’s in This Article

 - Research seat maps before booking.
 Use tools like SeatGuru and your airline’s official map at checkout.[3a]

 - Look for exit rows and bulkheads.
 These often feel roomier.
-Just remember they might have fixed armrests or block you from storing a bag under the seat in front of you.
+Just know they may have fixed armrests or block you from storing a bag under the seat in front.

 - Check the seat design.
-“Slimline” seats give you more knee room, while thick plastic shells eat up your space.[5], [6]
+Slimline seats give you more knee room.
+Thick plastic seat shells eat into your space.[5], [6]

-- Stay active on long flights.
+- Move on long flights.
 Stand up and stretch on flights over four hours to keep your blood flowing.[7a], [7b]

 Want to learn more?
 Check out our related guide: Understanding Pitch: The Key to Comfortable Airline Seats.